allensheneka/predict-sales/README.md

 1. Explore the data to identify missing values.
-2. Find and Fix any category inconsistencies (i.e., dollar sign or other string character for numerical datatype, misspelling)
+2. Find and Fix any category inconsistencies (i.e., dollar sign or other string character for numerical datatype, misspelling).
-3. Determine category types for column values (nominal, ordinal) and discern best approach for imputation (i.e., small=0, medium=1, large=2)
+3. Determine category types for column values (nominal, ordinal) and discern best approach for imputation (i.e., small=0, medium=1, large=2).
 4. Determine value you want to predict or target (y) then define target and features (X) vectors.
-5. Perform a random train-test-split
+5. Perform a random train-test-split.
 6. Create a pre-processing pipeline to transform and normalize ALL dataset values for machine learning.
-7. Fit pre-processor on the TRAINING data (to avoid data leakage to test data)
+7. Fit pre-processor on the TRAINING data (to avoid data leakage to test data).
-8. Confirm dataset is effectively cleaned (i.e., no missing values, data is properly scaled and processed)
+8. Confirm dataset is effectively cleaned (i.e., no missing values, data is properly scaled and processed).
-9. Explore at least two regression models to evaluate best impact on model performance
+9. Explore at least two regression models to evaluate best impact on model performance.
+Compare metrics R2 and RMSE to justify recommendation.

 ---